 Founded in 1840, the Kockums Mechanical workshop manufactured farm implements, distillery appliances, stoves, furnaces and from 1850 also railway wagons.
 In 1870 there was built a shipyard in the workshop.

-During the years leading up to WWI Kockums focused more and more production on ships, railroad cars and bridges.
-During the 1950s and ’60s was the Kockums shipyard one of the largest in the world with a focus mainly on large cargo ships.
+During the years leading up to WWI Kockums focused more and more production onto ships, railroad cars and bridges.
+During the 1950’s and 60’s the Kockums shipyard was one of the largest in the world with a focus mainly on large cargo ships.
 During this period the shipyard was one of the main employers in Malmö.

-In connection with the economic downturn in the mid-1970s, Kockums sold or shut down parts of the manufacturing and operations concentrated on restructuring the shipbuilding business.
-As a result of profitability problems Kockums were 1979 by the Swedish State Shipbuilding AB.
-The civilian ship production was closed down in 1987 and then the focus was on military ships.
+In connection with the economic downturn in the mid-1970’s, Kockums sold or shut down parts of the manufacturing, and operations concentrated on restructuring the shipbuilding business.
+As a result of profitability problems the Swedish State Shipbuilding AB took over the running of Kockums in 1979.
+The civilian ship production was closed down in 1987 and then the production shifted to military ships only.

 Even today Kockums and is part of the German group ThyssenKrupp Marine Systems.
 Kockums AB now has approximately 300 employees in Malmö.
-These works mainly with submarine design and research and development.
+These works mainly with submarine design, research and development.

 POI 5: Spitzbunker.

 This pointy thing is a soon to be 100-year old bunker.
 In german ”Spitzbunker” or ”Winkeltürme”, named after its designer Leo Winkel.
 This is the only spitzbunker in scandinavia and was built after the outbreak of the second world war.
-Designes so that a dropping bomb would bounce of the metal point and detonade a bit away.
+Designed so that a dropping bomb would bounce of the metal point and detonade a way off.
 The purpose was to accomodate the managers at the Kockums ship yard in case of a bomb attack.
-This model was probably choosed because of the nearby water made impossible a normal underground bunker.
+This model was probably chosen because the nearby water made it impossible for a normal underground bunker.

 POI 6: Orkanen / Malmö Högskola